JonnyBurger/webcodecs-fundamentals/src/content/docs/intro/what-is-webcodecs.md

 description: Beyond the spec - understanding the WebCodecs API and its place in web video engineering
 ---

 WebCodecs is a browser API that enables low level control over video encoding and decoding of video files and streams on the client, allowing frontend application developers to manipulate video in the browser on a per-frame basis.

+While there are other WebAPIs that work with videos, like the [HTML5VideoElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLVideoElement), [WebRTC](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API), [MediaRecorder](https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder) and [MediaSource](https://developer.mozilla.org/en-US/docs/Web/API/Media_Source_Extensions_API) APIs, none enable the low-level control that WebCodecs does, which is critical for tasks like Video Editing, Transcoding and high-performance streaming.

 At it's most fundamental level, the WebCodecs API can boil down to two interfaces that the browser exposes: [VideoDecoder](https://developer.mozilla.org/en-US/docs/Web/API/VideoDecoder) and [VideoEncoder](https://developer.mozilla.org/en-US/docs/Web/API/VideoEncoder), which you can use to decode and encode video respectively, as well as two "Data types":  [EncodedVideoChunk](https://developer.mozilla.org/en-US/docs/Web/API/EncodedVideoChunk) and [VideoFrame](https://developer.mozilla.org/en-US/docs/Web/API/VideoFrame), which represent encoded vs raw video data respectively.
 We'll get to audio later.